A scuba mask is often one of the first pieces of equipment divers look to purchase when investing in their own gear.

-A single lens scuba mask has just one pane of glass.
+Single lens masks have just one pane of glass.

-This type of mask tends to give a more uninterrupted view than a twin or a multiple lens mask as there is no frame going down the middle of the mask to potentially restrict your view.
+This is due a frameless mask sitting closer to your face and also the fact that there is no frame going down the middle of the mask to potentially restrict your view.

-This type of mask whilst excellent for most would not be suitable for those wanting corrective lenses in their mask.
+A single lens dive mask whilst excellent for most divers would not be the optimal choice for those wanting prescription lenses fitted in their mask.

 Multiple Lens Dive Mask

-Multiple lens scuba masks have small windows each at the side to help increase your peripheral vision.
+Multiple lens scuba masks have small windows at the side to help increase your peripheral vision.

 Framed vs Frameless Scuba Mask

-A frameless mask is constructed so that the lens is moulded directly to the silicon skirt which frames the face.
-A framed mask, as you can probably guess, has a rigid frame which attaches to the skirt.
+A framed mask, as you can probably guess, has a rigid frame which attaches to the mask skirt.